103C.225 Discontinuance of districts.

 (3) the proportion of the votes cast in the referendum in favor of the discontinuance of the district to the total number of votes cast;

 (4) the approximate wealth and income of the land occupiers of the district;

-(5) the probable expense of carrying on erosion-control operations and related water quality improvements within the district;
+(5) the probable expense of carrying on erosion-control operations within the district; and

 (b) If the state board determines that the continued operation of the district is administratively feasible, the state shall record the determination and deny the petition.

 (c) If the state board determines that the continued operation of the district is not administratively feasible, the state board shall record the determination and certify the determination to the district board.
-The state board may determine that the continued operation of the district is not administratively feasible only when at least a majority of the votes cast in the referendum have been cast in opposition to continuance and a satisfactory plan to continue the powers, duties, and responsibilities of the district board is completed.
+The state board may not determine that the continued operation of the district is administratively feasible unless at least a majority of the votes cast in the referendum have been cast in favor of continuance.